Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Introduction

 \section{Introduction}

-A central problem in multivariate time series modeling is the need to simultaneously forecast a group of possibly correlated time series arranged in a natural hierarchical structure.
-For example, in retail applications~\citep{fildes2019retail}, the time series may capture sales of items in a retailer's inventory that can then be grouped into departments, categories and subcategories.
-In electricity demand forecasting~\citep{van2015game}, the time series may correspond to consumption at different granularities, starting with individual households, which could be progressively grouped into city-level, and then state-level consumption time-series.
-The hierarchical structure among the time series can usually be represented as a tree, with leaf-level nodes corresponding to time series at the finest granularity, while higher-level nodes represent coarser-granularities and are obtained by aggregating the values from its children nodes.
+A central problem in multivariate forecasting is the need to forecast a large group of time series arranged in a natural hierarchical structure, such that time series at higher levels of the hierarchy are aggregates of time series at lower levels.
+For example, hierarchical time series are common in retail forecasting applications~\citep{fildes2019retail}, where the time series may capture retail sales of a company at different granularities such as item-level sales, category-level sales, and department-level sales.
+In electricity demand forecasting~\citep{van2015game}, the time series may correspond to electricity consumption at different granularities, starting with individual households, which could be progressively grouped into city-level, and then state-level consumption time-series.
+The hierarchical structure among the time series is usually represented as a tree, with leaf-level nodes corresponding to time series at the finest granularity, while higher-level nodes represent coarser-granularities and are obtained by aggregating the values from its children nodes.

-Since businesses often require forecasts at various different granularities (e.g. fine-grained forecasts for supply chain use-cases, and coarse-grained forecasts for marketing and strategy decisions), the goal is to build hierarchical forecasting models that can obtain accurate forecasts for time series at every level of the hierarchy.
-Furthermore, to ensure decision-making at different hierarchical levels are aligned, it is usually required to obtain predictions that are \emph{coherent} \citep{hyndman2011optimal} with respect to the hierarchy tree, that is, the forecasts of a parent time-series should be equal to the sum of forecasts of its children time-series.
-Finally, to facilitate better decision making, there is an increasing shift in most forecasting applications towards probabilistic forecasting~\citep{berrocal2010probabilistic, gneiting2014probabilistic}; that is, the forecasting model should quantify the uncertainty in the output and produce probabilistic predictions.
+Since businesses usually require forecasts at various different granularities, the goal is to obtain accurate forecasts for time series at every level of the hierarchy.
+Furthermore, to ensure decision-making at different hierarchical levels are aligned, it is essential to generate predictions that are \emph{coherent} \citep{hyndman2011optimal} with respect to the hierarchy, that is, the forecasts of a parent time-series should be equal to the sum of forecasts of its children time-series.
+For example, the sum of the sales predictions for each shoe style should equal the sales prediction for the shoe category~\footnote{Note that this is a non-trivial constraint.
+For example, generating independent predictions for each time series in the hierarchy using a standard multivariate forecasting model does not guarantee coherent predictions.}.
+Finally, to facilitate better decision making, there is an increasing shift towards probabilistic forecasting~\citep{berrocal2010probabilistic, gneiting2014probabilistic}; that is, the forecasting model should quantify the uncertainty in the output and produce a probability distribution, instead of a single point estimate, for predictions.